tanerochris/ping-react/_site/index.md

 ```

 ### Structure of the application
-We are going to look at the struture of the app, where each item will fit in, some screen shots at the output we wish to obtain.
+We are going to look at the structure of the app, where each item will fit in, some screen shots at the output we wish to obtain.

 ```
 .